When you manage a seemingly infinite number of customer service emails, it’s easy to lose sight of why each one matters.

 When Carolyn Kopprasch, Buffer’s Chief Happiness Officer, removed the word “actually” from her vocabulary, her emails began to sound a lot more positive.

 - Actually, you can do this under “Settings.”

 - Sure thing, you can do this under “Settings!” 🙂

 The same thing happened when she dropped “but”:

-While an email interaction isn’t the same as a face-to-face conversation, you can make it a deeply personal experience that leaves your customer happy and excited to be doing business with you.
+While an email interaction isn’t the same as a face-to-face conversation, it can still be a deeply personal experience that leaves your customers happy and excited to be doing business with you.

-That personal touch is made in those little details: things like using the customer’s name (and your own), knowing the right phrases, and always saying thank you.
+The personal touch is in the details: Things like using the customer’s name (and your own), knowing the right phrases, and always saying thank you.